wp-plugins/photo-express-for-google/readme.txt

 The fork has been necessary because the authentication for private photo albums of "Picasa and Google Plus Express" has been broken since
  April 2015 due to changes to the authentication protocol.
 This is the first release after a major change to the code.
 Please be so kind and test this version before putting it into production.

 **This fork supports OAUTH authentication with Google, so you can access private photos and albums again!
 Currently this only works on a blog-wide mode (Google+ Express access level: blog).
 I am working on a solution for a per user authentication.**

 Known issues / Untested:
 *   Multisite installations have not been tested
 *   Setting the "Google+ Express access level" to "user" won't have any effect right now

 Upgrade notice:
+*   The plugin requires at **least PHP 5.4**.
+Using a version before PHP 5.4 leads to parse errors.
 *   The prefix for all CSS classes has changed from "pe2" to "peg".
 Please consider this when upgrading from "Picasa and Google Plus Express".

 Features: